shoelace-style/shoelace/docs/pages/getting-started/installation.md

 :::warning
 Component modules include side effects for registration purposes.
 Because of this, importing directly from `@shoelace-style/shoelace` may result in a larger bundle size than necessary.
 For optimal tree shaking, always cherry pick, i.e. import components and utilities from their respective files, as shown above.
 :::

+## The difference between CDN and NPM

+You'll notice above that the CDN links all start with `/cdn/<path>` and imports using NPM use `/dist/<path>`.
+The `/cdn` files use a different bundle from `/dist`. `/cdn` files come "prebundled" which means all dependencies are inlined so you do not need to worry about loading any additional libraries. `/dist` does **NOT** prebundle dependencies allowing for your bundler of choice to more efficiently deduplicate dependencies resulting in smaller overall bundles and greater code sharing.

+TLDR:

+- `@shoelace-style/shoelace/cdn` is for CDN
+- `@shoelace-style/shoelace/dist` is for NPM

+This change was introduced in `v2.5.0` to address issues around installations from NPM loading multiple versions of libraries such as the Lit  web component library which Shoelace uses internally.